akbartus/GeoJSON-Uzbekistan/README.md

 <img width="500" src="https://raw.githubusercontent.com/akbartus/geojson-uzbekistan/main/img/Uzbekistan_map.jpg">
 </p>

+## Rationale
+This file was compiled due to lack of GeoJSON for Uzbekistan on Internet.
+The few existing GeoJSON files for Uzbekistan are outdated and have some coordinate related errors (see for example: https://data.humdata.org/dataset/ubbekistan-update, Tashkent city has wrong coordinates); or for a small fee.
+Present file was compiled based on OpenStreetMap, the project that creates and distributes free geographic data for the world (https://www.openstreetmap.org/).
+I hope that this will help to make more robust steps towards data vizualization based on geographical information related to Uzbekistan.

 ## Features
 :world_map: **Shapes and geocoordiates of 14 regions of Uzbekistan**: The file contains coordinates of the following regions and their respective shapes: Andijan Region, Bukhara Region, Fergana Region, Jizzakh Region, Khorezm Region, Namangan Region, Navoiy Region, Kashkadarya Region, Samarkand Region, Syrdarya Region, Surkhandarya Region, Tashkent Region, Republic of Karakalpakstan, Tashkent city.

 :information_source: **Sample data for each region**: The file contains sample data (name of region) which corresponds to each given shape.